rhorv/events-poc/README.md

 ## Pre-requisites

-First and foremost you will need GNU make
+First and foremost you will need GNU make.
-If you have that you can run ``make check-deps`` for a rudementary dependency check This will check for things you need (not for specific versions though just yet)
+If you have that you can run ``make check-deps`` for a rudementary dependency check.
+This will check for things you need (not for specific versions though just yet)

 You will definitely need the following things: